This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Keep a log:

 List any symptoms you have while you wear the monitor.
 Write down the time and what you were doing when the symptoms started.
 List when you take any medicines or drink any alcohol.
-Take this log with you when you see your caregiver.
+Take this log with you when you see your healthcare provider.
 The log may help him learn what is causing your abnormal heart activity.
 The following are some examples of symptoms to write down in the log:

 - Chest pain or discomfort